magento/devdocs/guides/v2.0/frontend-dev-guide/css-topics/css_debug.md

 npm install -g grunt-cli
 </pre>
 </li>
-<li>Create a package.json file for npm.
+<li>Create a package.json file for npm and a Gruntfile for grunt.
 To do this, run the following command in a command prompt:<br>
 <pre>
 cp package.json.sample package.json
+cp Gruntfile.js.sample Gruntfile.js
 </pre>
 </li>
 <li>